This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Serve warm garnished with FRESH PARSLEY.
+- Serve warm, garnished with PARSLEY.

 Equipment